-- CONDUCT CONVERSATION: A conduct conversation is used in limited circumstances in very minor level cases.
-It is formal documentation that the student's misconduct has been discussed and future violations may result in further discipline action. - CONDUCT WARNING: A conduct warning is an indication to a student that his/her conduct violated the Code of Conduct and that further misconduct will result in more severe disciplinary action.

-CONDUCT PROBATION: Conduct probation is assigned for a specified period of time and is intended to foster reflection, responsibility, and improved decision-making.
-Additional conditions and/or educational programs may be assigned as a component of the probation.
-Future established misconduct, failure to comply with any conditions or to complete any assignments may lead to a more severe disciplinary action, including suspension or expulsion.
+- CONDUCT WARNING: A conduct warning is an indication to a student that his/her conduct violated the Code of Conduct and that further misconduct will result in more severe disciplinary action. - CONDUCT PROBATION: Conduct probation is assigned for a specified period of time and is intended to foster reflection, responsibility, and improved Additional decision-making. conditions and/or educational programs may be assigned as a component of the probation.
+Future established misconduct, failure to comply with any conditions or to

-Conduct probation may be recorded on the official University transcript when, either due to the serious nature of the offense or when a student's disciplinary history is significant, the Office of Student Conduct determines a notation is merited..

-- CONDUCT SUSPENSION: Disciplinary suspension from the University is assigned for a specified period of time.
+- complete any assignments may lead to a more severe disciplinary action, including suspension or expulsion.
+Conduct probation may be recorded on the official University transcript when, either due to the serious nature of the offense or when a student's disciplinary history is significant, the Office of Student Conduct determines a notation is merited... - CONDUCT SUSPENSION: Disciplinary suspension from the University is assigned for a specified period of time.
 A suspended student is precluded from registration, participation in any class, activity or program of the University, and residence on campus.
 In addition, the student is prohibited from using or visiting University facilities unless special permission is obtained from the Senior Director or designee.
 During the period of the suspension, a notation will appear on the student's official University transcript. - INDEFINITE EXPULSION: Indefinite expulsion from the University is for a period of not less than one calendar year, and re-enrollment must be approved by the Vice President for Student Affairs or designee at University Park or by the Chancellor or designee at other campus locations.
 During a period of indefinite expulsion, a student is precluded from registration, participation in any class, activity or program of the University, and residence on campus.
-In addition, the student is prohibited from using or visiting University facilities unless special permission is obtained from the Senior Director or designee.
+In addition, the student is prohibited from using or visiting University facilities unless special permission is obtained from the Senior

+- Director or designee.
 If a student wishes to return to the University after the period of his or her indefinite expulsion, he/she must request re-enrollment (in writing) from the Senior Director or designee.
 During the period of the expulsion, a notation will appear on the student's official University transcript. - EXPULSION: Expulsion of a student from the University is permanent.
 A student is precluded from registration, participation in any class, activity or program of the University, and residence on campus.
 In addition, the student is prohibited from using or visiting University facilities unless special permission is obtained from the Senior Director or designee.
 Expulsion requires administrative review and approval by the President.
 The sanction of expulsion is permanently noted on a student's official University transcript.